microbus-io/fabric/docs/milestones.md

 * Ignore debug level log message unless `MICROBUS_LOG_DEBUG` is set
 * Blocking paths in the ingress proxy
 * Inbox microservice
-* Introduced `connector.Go` to run goroutines safely in the context of the microservice
+* Introduced `Go` in `Connector` to run goroutines safely in the context of the microservice
+* HTTP ingress proxy adds `X-Forwarded-Path` header